Tajnost/100daysOfPython/README.md

 **Day 6: January 5, 2024**
 - **Project 7 : Hangman Game** - A simple hangman game, to get used to elif while loops and more!

+**Day 7: January 6, 2024**
+- **Project 8 : Checking if number is prime** - A simple game to repeate functions and function parameters
+- **Project 9 : Caesar Cipher** - Basic Cipher, that shifts letters based on user input.

 ## Resources
 - [Python Documentation](https://docs.python.org/3/)
 - [100 days of Code - Udemy](https://www.udemy.com/course/100-days-of-code/)